twilio/workshop/docs/dynamic_apps.rst

 Building Dynamic Applications
 =============================

-So far we've built some awesome Twilio applications, but we've been limited to static TwiML.
-The true power of Twilio is unlocked with the full power of a web application.
+We've built awesome Twilio applications in the last two sections, but we've been limited to static TwiML.
+The true power of Twilio can only be unlocked by using a web application.

 This section assumes you've completed :ref:`setup` and have the Google App Engine SDK running locally on your computer.